jyee0012/PHP-MySQL/DMIT2025/week10/gallery/README.txt

-If you upload an image with the same name as another image it will disregard the uploaded image.
+If you upload an image with the same name as another image it will replace the existing img with the new uploaded.